Skip to content

 Keep away from Tomato

-Next: interplant the good companions in the same bed or adjacent rows, and put antagonists in a separate block.
-Rotate families each season to keep soil-borne pests down.
+Next: interplant the good companions in the same bed or adjacent rows, put antagonists in a separate block, and rotate plant families each season to keep soil-borne pests down.

 Companion relationships are based on traditional practice and observation — treat them as helpful guidance, not strict rules.
 Local conditions vary.